kannibalox/pyrosimple/docs/usage-rtcontrol.md

 actions (e.g. `--cull`) will prompt before actually performing the action.
 However, if you wish to enable prompting for all action, the `-i`/`--interactive` will set that behavior for all commands.
-Alternatively, if you don't want any prompts at all (e.g. when running in a headless script), `--yes` will automatically confirm all prompts.
+Alternatively, if you don't want any prompts at all, `--yes` will automatically confirm all prompts.

 When multiple actions are specified, rtcontrol will apply those actions to each item in sequence.